Jill and Gary got scammed, not once but twice

 In the months to follow, rain and snow did get in.
 Water damage ruined the wallboard in the dining room.

-“As a quick fix,” recalls Jill, “we had put strips of duct tape on our house to ‘close the wound’.”
+“As a quick fix,” recalls Jill, “we used strips of duct tape to ‘close the wound’.”
 But that was temporary, at best.
 And ugly.

 They called in a handyman to assess the situation and suggest a solution.
 He had two ideas.
 One was costly.
 The other was over-the-moon expensive.
 They went with the less expensive one.